rohithk9/mle-springboard/capstone-project/README.md

 ## Project Structure

 recommender-app/
-  - rec_app.py                # The main Flask app script
+  - /rec_app.py
-  - beer_recommender_model.pkl # Pre-trained machine learning model
+  - /beer_recommender_model.pkl
-  - requirements.txt          # Required dependencies
+  - /requirements.txt
-  - chatbot.html              # HTML interface for user interaction (chatbot)
+  - /chatbot.html

 ## Prerequisites
 Before running the application, ensure that you have the following installed on your local machine: